What help can I get with a problem at work

-The Bar Pro Bono Unit may be able to help you with legal advice and representation by trying to find a barrister to work on your case.
+Advocate is a charity that might be able to help you with legal advice and representation by trying to find a barrister to work on your case.
 They provide help to people who can't afford to pay legal fees and who can't get legal aid.
-To get help from the Bar Pro Bono Unit you have to be referred to them by an advice agency.
-You can find out more information about the Bar Pro Bono Unit and how to get a referral to them by contacting them via their website at: www.barprobono.org.uk.
+To get help from Advocate you have to be referred to them by an advice agency.
+You can find more information about Advocate on their website.

 If you have to find your own solicitor, there are various organisations which may be able to help you do this.
 Make sure you check carefully what the solicitor’s fees are before you agree to use them.

-You can find a legal adviser on the Legal Adviser Directory.
-Go to the Ministry of Justice website at www.justice.gov.uk.
+You can find a legal adviser on GOV.UK.

 For more information about finding and using a solicitor, see Using a solicitor.

 FRU can provide advice, help with case preparation and representation in employment tribunal cases.
 To get help from FRU you have to have started your case and be referred to them by one of their referral agencies.
 You can find out more information about FRU and how to get a referral to them by contacting them on:

 A Law Centre may be able to offer you free, independent legal advice and representation.
 They focus on providing legal advice to people who find it difficult to get advice or who are experiencing discrimination.
 They are funded by the Legal Services Commission and local councils.